 If you’ve braised, marinated or served red cabbage raw, try it steamed, then toss with bacon and a tangy sauce.
-We serve it with pork or chicken. —Sherri Melotik, Oak Creek, WI
+We serve it with pork or chicken. —Sherri Melotik, Oak Creek, Wisconsin

 - 1 medium head red cabbage (about 2 pounds), shredded